MnkyArts/VueSymfonyBoilerplate/README.md

 - **TailwindCSS**: A utility-first CSS framework for rapid UI development.
 - **Symfony 7**: A PHP framework for web applications and APIs.
 - **Doctrine ORM**: An object-relational mapper for PHP.
+- **PostgreSQL**: A reliable, open-source database used for Symfony backend data management.

 ## Prerequisites